X (manga): Development

-The manga artists Clamp created X. Influenced by the works of Go Nagai and Kyokutei Bakin, the story develops the group's ideas on humanity's responsibility to itself, its family and the planet.
+The manga artists group Clamp created X. Influenced by the works of Go Nagai and Kyokutei Bakin, the story develops the group's ideas on humanity's responsibility to itself; its family and the planet.
 After the success of Tokyo Babylon and Clamp School Detectives, their editor at Monthly Asuka, Seiichiro Aoki, approached the members of Clamp to script a longer series.
 Writer Nanase Ohkawa, the group's head writer, seized the opportunity to script her long-in-development "end of the world" epic.
 Conceived while she was still in middle school, Ohkawa's original story focused on a group of warriors fighting a losing battle in the name of justice.
 While the idea never materialized, many aspects were carried over into Clamp's manga, including the lead characters of Kamui and Fuma.
 Kamui was originally written as a high-school student from Kotori Monou's point of view to appeal to the shōjo audience of young females.
 However, poor response from readers led to Clamp changing their characterizations.
 Ohkawa aimed to show characters from their previous works in the X resulting in multiple crossovers.
 The title—"X"—was chosen because it has no fixed meaning.
 In mathematics, it is a common variable.
 Beyond mathematics, "X" is a generic placeholder whose value is secret or unknown.
 "X" is also a cruciform, an allusion to Christian mythos, and the representation of death and rebirth in Kabbalah.